edwardspeyer/heat-ledger/README.md

 ## Daemon

-Included in this library is a simple daemon to read T1 and T2 and to STDOUT and/or an SQLite3 database.
-Running bluetooth.rb directly will run the daemon.
+Included in this library is a simple daemon to read T1 and T2 and to `STDOUT` and/or an SQLite3 database.
+Running `bluetooth.rb` directly will run the daemon.
-Also included is a systemd service file which will launch the daemon as a service when it is installed in /opt/bluetherm/bluetherm.rb.
+Also included is a systemd service file which will launch the daemon as a service when it is installed in `/opt/bluetherm/bluetherm.rb`.